The bending of a straight line: Bending of a straight line in curved space

 Equivalently,

-The usual calculation of light deflection, based on evaluating the change of the coordinate angle $\phi$, is essentially equivalent to integrating the geodesic curvature of the light trajectory in Euclidean space~\cite{Li-Zhou}.
-By contrast, our new formula~\eqref{Gary Snyder} demonstrates the opposite approach, in which the deflection angle is obtained by integrating the geodesic curvature of the straight line in the curved optical space.
-This expression makes explicit the global and coordinate-independent character of the deflection angle, offering a clear geometric interpretation.
+Eq.~\eqref{Gary Snyder} is the central result of the present work.
+It shows that, at leading order, the deflection angle can be expressed as the integral of the geodesic curvature of a fixed straight line in curved optical space.
+This expression makes explicit the global, coordinate-independent character of the deflection angle, offering a clear geometric interpretation.
+It provides a new perspective on gravitational deflection, complementing two existing approaches:

+\begin{itemize} \item \textbf{The traditional geodesic method} solves the null geodesic equation to find the change in the coordinate angle \(\Delta\phi\).
+Geometrically, this is equivalent to describing the deviation of the bent light ray from a straight line in flat space~\cite{Li-Zhou}. \item \textbf{The classical Gibbons--Werner method} \eqref{Gibbons-Werner} expresses the deflection angle as the integral of the Gaussian curvature over the infinite region outside the light ray in optical geometry. \end{itemize}

+Thus, our method stands in a dual relation to the traditional geodesic method: whereas the latter describes the bending of light relative to a straight line in flat space, the former describes the bending of a straight line relative to geodesics in curved space.
+This perspective is new in the study of gravitational lensing.
+At the same time, it serves as a complement to the Gauss--Bonnet method: whereas the Gibbons--Werner formula expresses the deflection angle as the integral of Gaussian curvature over the infinite region outside the geodesic, our method expresses it as the integral of geodesic curvature along a fixed straight line.